Here is the shortcut link to the official Facebook account deletion page.

 Consider an account deletion epitaph to notify friends of your departure.

-In theory, deleting your account would immediately remove all Facebook data related to you.
-In reality it's more complicated and takes about a month.
+In theory, deleting your account immediately removes all Facebook data related to you.
+In reality it's more complicated, taking about a month.

 Allegations of complicity with US National Security Agency surveillance suggest that your data may never truly be deleted.

 You can still cleanse your Facebook presence for everyone else,